DilemaFixer/Cmd/README.md

+> [!WARNING]
+> The library is not in contributions ready state yet , test not exist

 # Cmd

 A simple and powerful Go library for building command-line interfaces with hierarchical commands, option groups, and type-safe argument parsing.